 If you don’t have experience in a certain area, DO NOT listen to your gut.

 You know how, when you buy a new phone or a computer, it often comes with a bunch of pre-installed apps you don’t want, but can’t remove?

 Our brains are kind of like that.
 We have a TON of innate biases that help us make quick assumptions.
 But the thing is… those “helpful tools” kinda suck.
 They’re wrong a surprisingly large amount of time.

 And the worst part?
 We can’t get rid of them.
 The best thing we can do is become aware of them in order to minimize their effects.

-I’ve previously written about some of these biases, like black and white thinking, cognitive dissonance, and in-group favoritism.
 If you’re interested in learning more about the ways your brain tricks you and alters your perception, check out my book The Social Gladiator.

 4. Learned Behavior: The Things You Are Used to Doing

 The final step in your decision-making process is: “Is this something I would usually do?”

 Like with experience, this can be a good thing or a bad thing.
 It can help you avoid doing stupid things out of character, but in most cases, it’s simply going to keep you in your comfort zone.

 Your learned behaviors have the power to completely shift the course of your gut feeling.
 Based on the first three factors, you make an educated assumption of what you should do.
 But if that outcome is something you don’t feel like doing (or if it’s outside of your comfort zone), it’s easy for your brain to say “fuck it” and do the complete opposite.